 Currently, AGI is in preliminary stages with hypothetical real-life applications on the horizon in the foreseeable future.

-Big data defines large amounts of structured (transactional) and unstructured (images, email, etc.) data.
+Big data defines large amounts of structured and unstructured data.
 It is a field that analyzes and extracts information from mass amounts of information (data) that is too complex to be handled by standard data-processing software.